-Journalist’s who have been working in the industry for a long period of time often build up contacts whereby they get the information for their articles.
+Journalists often build up contacts from which they get information for their articles.
 These contacts are built up through mutual trust and co-operation by both parties.

-Often individuals who speak to journalists in this manner are breaching a duty of confidence which they owe to another third party, for example their employer.
-As a result the journalistic principle of protecting sources can often clash with different principles held by the court.
-The outcome in a case like this will often depend upon the circumstances of the case but as is often the case the courts are reluctant to order the disclosure of a source.
+Often individuals who speak to journalists in this manner are breaching a duty of confidence which they owe to a third party, eg, their employer.
+As a result, journalistic protection of sources can often clash with different principles held by the court.
+The outcome in a case like this will often depend upon the circumstances but courts are often reluctant to order the disclosure of a source.

-Whether disclosure of a journalistic source will be deemed to be in the interest of justice is dependant upon the facts of the particular case.
-Courts are very reluctant to establish that disclosure is in the interest of justice and will often only be found in cases where exceptional circumstances where vital public or individual interest are at stake.
+Whether disclosure of a journalistic source will be deemed to be in the interest of justice is dependent on the facts of the case.
+Courts are reluctant to establish that disclosure is in the interest of justice and will usually only do so where vital public or individual interest are at stake.

-An example of this may be a large company who are in financial difficulties having these financial difficulties exposed by a newspaper using a confidential source within the company.
-The company may argue that there has been a breach of confidence by the source and therefore in the interests of justice that source should be disclosed to enable the breach of confidence claim to be brought.
-Often it may be the case where the court would claim that the public interest in enabling the general public to be aware of the state of the company far outweighs the company’s interest in the breach of confidence claim.
+An example of this may be a large company in financial difficulties having this exposed by a newspaper using a confidential source within the company.
+The company may argue that there has been a breach of confidence by the source and therefore in the interests of justice that source should be disclosed to enable a breach of confidence claim to be brought.
+Nevertheless, the court will often claim that the public interest in revealing the company’s financial difficulties outweighs the company’s interest in the breach of confidence claim.

 For the prevention of disorder or a crime

 The public interest in preventing disorder or a crime is said to be of such overriding importance that disclosure will be almost automatic.
-If the disclosure can prevent a criminal offence taking place or some form of public disorder which affects the general public of the country then that will be considered far more important than protecting the interests of one individual journalistic source.
+If the disclosure can prevent a criminal offence taking place or some form of public disorder which affects the general public of the country, that will be considered more important than protecting the interests of an individual journalistic source.

-Under Section 8 of the Police and Criminal Evidence Act police are able to search premises where an offence has been committed and there is certain evidence on the premises to assist with the investigation.
+Under s 8 of the Police and Criminal Evidence Act (PACE) police are able to search premises where an offence has been committed and there is certain evidence on the premises to assist with the investigation.

 This does not apply to certain material such as:

-Journalistic material falls within both excluded material (confidential journalistic material) and special procedure material (non confidential journalistic material) and can only be seized by the police if they apply for a warrant under Section 9 of the Police and Criminal Evidence Act.
+Journalistic material falls within both excluded material (confidential journalistic material) and special procedure material (non confidential journalistic material) and can only be seized by the police if they apply for a warrant under s 9 of the PACE.